What are anal glands?

 What can be done to prevent anal gland problems?

 Using Glandex® regularly helps to support healthy anal gland function as it is specifically designed for anal gland problems in dogs and cats.
 Along with using Glandex® it is important to feed your pet a consistent and high-quality diet free from excessive fillers.
 It is also important to maintain your pet's ideal weight as overweight pets tend to have more problems emptying their anal glands.
-Working with your veterinarian to resolve any underlying causes of your dog's anal gland problems such allergies or digestive issues is also key.
+Working with your veterinarian to resolve any underlying causes of your dog's anal gland problems such as allergies or digestive issues is also key.
 In the most severe cases the anal glands may need to be surgically removed but this should only be considered as a last resort due to the risks of fecal incontinence, infection, and general surgical risks.

 Is it helpful to have my dog's anal glands emptied often?